When I was fourteen I had the good fortune of leaving the hustle and bustle of the big city and moved out into the

 I often went hunting when I was twelve or so and never got hurt or hurt anyone else.
 I had a .22 long rifle and had loads of fun out in the hills.
 We were taught how to handle a gun in our family.

 I bought a donkey for $17.00 dollars from a farmer who saw me, a city slicker, coming a mile away.
 I used the donkey to keep the weeds down in front of our restaurant.
 It added some color as well.
 He didn’t stay around long.

 I rode him bareback down route 76 with just a rope around his neck more than once.
-He didn’t like me riding him and always headed for the trees and tried to brush me off with them.
+He didn’t like me riding him and always headed for the trees and tried to brush me off in them.
 That was fun.
 He woke early in the morning and brayed and farted endlessly.

 I don’t know who was happier at our parting, but it was amiable on both sides.
 My mother was relieved as well, I suppose.